InstituteOfDataArchitecture/ioda.co/src/app/relational-databases-for-analysts/optimizing-a-relational-database/page.md

 The aim is to provide you with a foundational understanding of database optimization and a mental model for how databases operate.
 You'll learn about understanding and balancing trade-offs, develop skills to reason through technical processes, address performance issues effectively, and importantly, understand how present decisions impact future outcomes.

+## The b-tree index

+There are many different types of database indexes, and the ones available depend on the database you are using.
+The most common index is the B-tree index.
+It is the default index in most relational databases.

+In this lesson we will focus on the b-tree index.

 ## External links

 - {% external_link title="5 Secrets for making PostgreSQL run BLAZING FAST.
 How to improve database performance." url="www.youtube.com/watch?v=YON9PliOYFk" /%}